 Palladium: must be of .9995 minimum fineness

 Notes to the Rules for Precious Metals in Your IRA

 - Numismatic coins are not permissible; the only semi-numismatic coins allowed in IRAs are Proof American Eagles (in gold, silver and platinum).

 - Uncirculated American Buffalo coins are permissible, but proof coins are not allowed.

 - All bars and rounds must be created by an approved refiner (or other approved assayer) or by a national government mint and must meet the minimum fineness requirements stated above.

 There are additional options not listed above.
 But, since the IRS is very specific in the types of precious metals allowed in IRAs, it is best that you consult with an expert in these assets to help you determine which ones you purchase using IRA funds.

 When you think of investing in precious metals in your IRA today, chances are you wonder about bitcoin in an IRA, too.
 In light of its historic ascent to $57,000 a coin, experts predict bitcoin’s rise to continue, and a good many consider it an alternative-asset darling.
 But, just as many still feel that gold is the more secure bet.
 With a proven track record spanning thousands of years, gold is certainly less volatile and doesn’t depend on cyberspace for its value.
 Either way, both gold and bitcoin are alternative investments that have a potential strategic place in your IRA.

-Advanta IRA is a self-directed IRA custodian with clients who invest in gold and other precious metals as well as also bitcoin in their retirement plans.
+Advanta IRA is a self-directed IRA administrator with clients who invest in gold and other precious metals as well as also bitcoin in their retirement plans.
 If you have questions or want to open a precious metals IRA, contact us today.